bioAI-Oslo/RegDNNs/README.md

 #### Occlusion Sensitivity
 Occlusion sensitivity is a method that involves systematically occluding different parts of the input image with a grey square (or other "occluder"), and monitoring the effect on the classifier's output.
 The output is then visualized as a heatmap showing how much the classifier's confidence decreased when each region was occluded, highlighting important regions in the input image for the model's decision.

-### Not implemented
-#### Gradient and Hessian Matrices
-For gradient and Hessian based regularizations, you can visualize these matrices or their norms.
-Changes in these matrices can provide insights into how these regularization methods affect the model's sensitivity to changes in the input features.

-#### Model Complexity Graphs
-You can also plot graphs showing model complexity (like the number of non-zero weights or the norm of the weights) against model performance (like accuracy or AUC-ROC).
-This can show how the regularization method is affecting the model's complexity and performance.

-#### Parameter Trajectory Plots
-Parameter trajectory plots visualize the path that the parameters of the model take during training.
-This is especially useful for understanding the effect of regularization techniques that impact the optimization process directly such as L1, L2, Elastic Net, and noise injection to weights.
-For each weight in the model, plot its value on the y-axis and the training iteration number (or epoch number) on the x-axis.
-Note that this could be difficult to interpret for models with a high number of parameters, so it might be best to select a subset of weights or aggregate the weights in some way (e.g., their mean or median).

-#### Sensitivity and Robustness Analysis
-Another way to visualize the impact of regularization is through sensitivity and robustness analysis.
-This involves slightly perturbing the input data and measuring how much the model's predictions change.
-A well-regularized model should be more robust to these perturbations.
-You can visualize this by plotting the magnitude of the perturbation (x-axis) against the change in model output (y-axis) for different regularization techniques.

-#### Training Dynamics Plots
-Regularization methods like L1, L2, and Elastic Net affect the learning dynamics of the model.
-One way to visualize this is to plot the training loss for each mini-batch, rather than each epoch, which can reveal more fine-grained patterns in the learning dynamics.
-In particular, you might observe more fluctuation in the mini-batch loss when using a regularization method that adds noise (like dropout or noise injection), compared to a method that primarily shrinks the weights (like L1 or L2).

-#### Loss Landscape Visualization
-This is an advanced visualization technique that plots the loss function as a landscape or surface plot.
-Regularization can significantly impact the shape of this landscape, potentially making it smoother and more convex, which can make optimization easier.
-However, these visualizations can be computationally intensive to create and may require sophisticated techniques to interpret.

-#### Grad-CAM (Gradient-weighted Class Activation Mapping)
-Grad-CAM is an extension of the CAM technique, which allows us to visualize the important regions in the image for a specific prediction.
-Grad-CAM uses the gradient information flowing into the last convolutional layer of the CNN to understand each neuron’s importance.
-The gradients are global-average-pooled to obtain the neuron importance weights, and a weighted combination of activation maps is used to compute the Grad-CAM heatmap.
-This heatmap indicates important regions in the image for a given target class.